centreon/centreon-engine/doc/user/configuration/basics/host_checks.rst

 daemon.
 When the host check has completed, the child process will inform the main Centreon Engine process (its parent) of the check results.
-The main Centreon Engine process then handles the check results and takes appropriate action (running event handlers, sending notifications, etc.).
+The main Centreon Engine process then handles the check results and takes appropriate action (running event handlers, etc.).

 On-demand host checks are also run in parallel if needed.
 As mentioned earlier, Centreon Engine can forgo the actual execution of an on-demand